monster-penguin/ra_bios_tool/README.md

 - Files are matched by **filename** in Step 7 and verified by **MD5 hash** in Step 9.
 Both checks must pass for a file to be placed into the `retroarch/` folder structure.

 - Not all `.info` files include MD5 hashes in their `notes` field.
-A file with no expected MD5 will appear as `Missing from RetroARCH .info files` in the CSV report and will be listed under a separate skip category in Step 9.
-It cannot be verified or copied regardless of whether it is present in the archive.
+A file with no expected MD5 will appear as `Missing from RetroARCH .info files` in the CSV report and will be listed under the "Copied (unverified)" category in Step 9.
+It is copied to staging by default since the filename matched a manifest entry RetroARCH declared it wants.
+If RetroARCH later adds an expected MD5 for the file, re-running the tool will verify it automatically on the next run.

 - Some cores (e.g. ScummVM) list many theme or asset files as firmware entries.
 These will appear in the manifest and report, but typically have no MD5 hashes.
-They will be matched by filename if found in a scanned directory.
+They will be matched by filename if found in a scanned directory and copied to staging as unverified files.

 - Each time Step 8 runs it clears all previously recorded MD5 results before scanning.
 This ensures that if a file is removed from `ra_bios_set.zip` between runs, it will not continue to show as present in the report or affect Step 9.